encoredev/encore/docs/other/typescript-preview.md

 title: TypeScript (Preview)
 subtitle: Your feedback is welcome!
 ---
+_This section shows how Encore's upcoming TypeScript support is intended to work and focuses only on TypeScript specifics.
+It does not contain full documentation on all Encore features.
+Please use [the complete Go docs](/docs) as a reference point for how Encore works generally._

+## Example backend application

 Encore makes it easy to define fully type-safe, idiomatic APIs in TypeScript.